Dating the First Vision

 DATING THE VISION

 In recent years, some scholars have attempted to date the greatest theophany in these latter days.
 Part of this, I believe, comes from our desire as Latter-day Saints to maintain our heritage and keep true and accurate records.
-Another part of this desire could be based in apologetic mean— if, for example, we can prove the historicity of the First Vision, the rest of Joseph's prophetic call naturally follows.
+Another part of this desire could be based in apologetic means — if, for example, we can prove the historicity of the First Vision, the rest of Joseph's prophetic call naturally follows.

 I am aware at the moment of three different hypotheses as to when Joseph went into a grove to pray.
 There probably are more, but today I wanted to share these three ideas with you as a part of the 200th Year Anniversary of this memorable vision.
 You might say I am agnostic to any specific date that could be hypothesized.
 I have my own preference of the three listed that I will keep to myself, but I for one have not ever felt the need to really set a date to this myself.
 I believe that this day held a very special place in Joseph's heart, and perhaps that is why he did not ever put a date to his vision.
 He wanted to maintain that sacred privacy he held with God.
 However, it is very fun to speculate about.
 So, starting in chronological order, I will briefly talk about the three main theories that have been set forth.